 When we get to the little jetties at POC we all assemble just inside the protected waters and form a parade down the ICW past all the homes and then turn back and enter the channel to The Inn At Clark's.
 The Inn is our host hotel and where we unload toys.
-The big boats usually tie off at the Caracol Marina which is just next door.
-The great folks with the Adopt-An-Angel program will have vehicles and trailers to load the toys at both places.
+If you are bringing a large boat and need a slip please let us know ahead of time and we'll do our best to source a slip for you.

 After the toys are offloaded, TV stations have their film, interviews done, we usually have a catered meal.
 It may be free or cost a small amount.
 Depends upon how much we can get from our supporters.
 In any event there are various restaurants in POC and our party headquarters also has some great food.
 After the meal everyone starts decorating their boats for the fantastic lighted boat parade.

 The lighted boat parade has turned into the largest one on the entire Texas coast...because of us.
 Everyone decorates their boats in Christmas themes and we parade down the ICW in front of hundreds of spectators.
-There are a lot of kids and we usually throw Mardi-Gras beads, candy and other treats to them along the way.
-If you are in the parade for one of the many trophies and cash prizes you will need to register (free) prior to the parade and you will be judged at the end of the route.
-In years past the U.S. Coast Guard cutter has been a big winner but lately we have stolen some of their thunder.
-We hope to take the big prize away from them again this year.
+There are a lot of kids and we usually throw Mardi-Gras beads, candy and other treats to them along the way..

-At the end of the parade one of our favorite teams and superb supporter "Team Marsh" puts on a truly spectacular fireworks show from the middle of the ICW.
+At the end of the parade we typically put on a truly spectacular fireworks show from the middle of the ICW.
 The spectators and Toy Run participants all love this show.
-Team Marsh is just a step above with their support.
+Arrangements have been made for a nice show this year.

 Following the parade we have the parade awards ceremony.
-This all takes place at Clark's but may be held at another venue depending upon what time the awards are made.
+This usually takes place at Clark's but may be held at another venue depending upon what time the awards are made.